-All Alvernia students must successfully complete a minimum of 123 semester credits to receive a Bachelor of Arts or a Bachelor of Science degree.
+All Alvernia students must successfully complete a minimum of 123 semester credits, including 3 credits in a human diversity course, to receive a Bachelor of Arts or a Bachelor of Science degree.
+To adhere to Franciscan values, community service hours are also required.
+In addition, at least 30 credits at the 300/400 level must be taken at Alvernia University.

 Healthcare Science majors must complete 30 credits in the major.
 Required courses are: